ahmednet2020/config/README.md

 # typescript-config-with-grunt
-The problem in the typescript is import and export moduel to solve this problem iam use browserify it is convert the es6 import moduel to require moduel work in browser that's all grunt and browserify
+The problem is the typescript import and export moduel not work in old browser[IE] to solve this problem iam use browserify it is convert the es6 import moduel to require moduel work in browser that's all grunt and browserify